okasi/atomic-design/README.md

-## Welcome to the Atomic Design for components-based frameworks repository!
+## Atomic Design for components-based frameworks

 Are you tired of the haphazard design of your React / Svelte projects?